krzysztoffiok/MPD-dataset/README.md

 If you have any questions regarding use of the provided code, please post an issue in this repository and describe your needs.

+This research was carried out with Flair 0.44.

 License: we publish our MPD dataset with MIT license.